bougou/sail/docs/en/component.md

   # any-other-files-or-dirs
 ```

-## Explanation for declaring components
+## Component Declaration Explanation

-### Component deploy formation
+### Component deploy mechanism

-Component(s) can be deployed to normal servers as or deployed to K8S platforms.
+Component(s) can be deployed to normal servers or deployed to K8S platforms.
-According to deployment mechanism, we can call the components as "container/pod component" or "normal/server component".
+According to the deployment mechanism, we can call the components as "normal/server component" or "container/pod component".

 ```yaml
 componentName: